 When schedules are devised we work diligently to ensure that the teacher-to-student ratio in the SUCCESS classroom will be no more than 1:3.
 There is no such thing as a “typical“ day in the SUCCESS program.
 One day a student may use their time in this classroom to work on their homework; other days they many need extended time to take a test or quiz.
 Often, what is necessary is work on pre-teaching or reteaching information.
 The teacher’s role is to help the students learn in new ways and become more independent, self-directed students who will be able to advocate for themselves.

-For serving students with language-based differences, what is adhered to in the SUCCESS program is the Landmark School teaching principles, which includes the following:
+For serving students with language-based differences, what is adhered to in the SUCCESS program is the Landmark School teaching principles: (1) Provide opportunities for success, (2) use multisensory approaches, (3) micro-Unit and structure tasks, (4) ensure automatization through structure and review, (5) Provide models and (6) include students in the learning process.

 The Director of SUCCESS is a member of the IDA (International Dyslexia Association), a level 1 Certified Wilson instructor and has a Specialist degree in Language and Literacy.
 She will work with your child and for your child, so that they receive the accommodations and modifications they may need at Hoosac.
 She also works closely with faculty, so they may better understand your child’s learning difference.
 We at Hoosac embrace individual learning styles in an appropriately balanced and supportive environment.

-Please do not hesitate to contact the Director of the Success program with any comments, questions or concerns.
+Please do not hesitate to contact the Director of SUCCESS by e-mail at [email protected] with any comments, questions or concerns.